percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/incremental_backups.rst

 :term:`LSN`.
 There are two algorithms in use to find the set of such pages to be copied.
 The first one, available with all the server types and versions, is to check the page :term:`LSN` directly by reading all the data pages.
-The second one, available with |Percona Server|, is to enable the `changed page tracking
+The second one, available with *Percona Server for MySQL*, is to enable the `changed page tracking
 <http://www.percona.com/doc/percona-server/5.5/management/changed_page_tracking.html>`_
 feature on the server, which will note the pages as they are being changed.
 This information will be then written out in a compact separate so-called bitmap file.
-The |xtrabackup| binary will use that file to read only the data pages it needs for the incremental backup, potentially saving many read requests.
-The latter algorithm is enabled by default if the |xtrabackup| binary finds the bitmap file.
+The *xtrabackup* binary will use that file to read only the data pages it needs for the incremental backup, potentially saving many read requests.
+The latter algorithm is enabled by default if the *xtrabackup* binary finds the bitmap file.
 It is possible to specify :option:`--incremental-force-scan` to read all the pages even if the bitmap data is available.